Nigel-Ho23/CCCtools/data-raw/Run_CellPhoneDB.md

   itself will be created internally, there is no need to make the file path before running this function
-- adataPath /path/to/normcounts.h5ad; function creates an AnnData object internally and save it to the user defined path.
+- adataPath /path/to/normcounts.h5ad; function creates an AnnData object internally and save it to the user-defined path.
 Similar to metaPath, users do not have to create the file path before running the function
 - outPath: /path/to/outputs; five .txt files will be generated in every run and saved in this directory (creation prior to run is not needed)